 Deleting the COVIDSafe app

-Your information and privacy is strictly protected.
+Your information and privacy are strictly protected.

 On 14 May 2020, Parliament passed the Privacy Amendment (Public Health Contact Information) Act to support the COVIDSafe app and ensure users’ privacy is protected.
-You can find further information about the protections this legislation provides for your data on the Attorney-General's Department website.